chainloop-dev/chainloop/app/artifact-cas/README.md

-# Artifacts Content Addressable Storage (CAS) Proxy
+# Artifact Content Addressable Storage (CAS) Proxy

-The artifact CAS proxy is a **Content Addressable Storage Proxy** in front of different storage backends.
-At the moment of the writing, only [OCI](https://opencontainers.org/) registry backend is supported.
+The artifact proxy is a **Content Addressable Storage (CAS) Proxy** that sits in front of different storage backends.
+At the moment of the writing, only the [OCI](https://opencontainers.org/) registry backend is supported.

-Clients such as the Chainloop Control Plane or the CLI will use to to upload files so later on can be downloaded by content digest (sha256).
+Clients such as the Chainloop Control Plane or the CLI can use this proxy to make sure that uploaded files get stored in an immutable manner.
+This means that later on, downloads are only referenced by their content digest (sha256).

 ![cas](../../docs/img/cas-overview.png)